awsdocs/amazon-sagemaker-developer-guide/doc_source/pipelines.md

 **Data Lineage Tracking**

 With SageMaker Pipelines you can track the history of your data within the pipeline execution\.
-It lets you analyze where the data came from, where it was used as an input, and the outputs that were generated from it\.
-You can view the models created from an individual dataset and the datasets that went into creating an individual model\.
+Amazon SageMaker ML Lineage Tracking lets you analyze where the data came from, where it was used as an input, and the outputs that were generated from it\.
+For example, you can view the models created from an individual dataset, and you can view the datasets that went into creating an individual model\.
 For more information, see [Amazon SageMaker ML Lineage Tracking](lineage-tracking.md)\.

 **Step Reuse**